-I've been a frequent flyer since, well, before I can clearly remember.
-My father, himself an avid traveler, worked in the airline industry while I was growing up, so our family of five traveled for free and quite often.
-As corny as it sounds, I like to think he gave me the world, and blame him for my lifelong wanderlust.
-I'm propelled by a desire to seek out landscapes that shake me from the bubble of my day-to-day, find inspiration in the ideas and traditions of cultures different from my own, feel simultaneously disoriented and thrilled upon hearing a language unfamiliar to my ears, or exult in the small triumphs of navigating a labyrinthine city that seems determined to confuse and confound me.
-Travel moves me in a way I don't fully comprehend, but it has became an essential part of my life, and a luxury I'm extremely grateful to have.
+I've been a frequent flyer since long before I can clearly remember.
+My father, himself an avid traveler, worked in the airline industry, so our family of five traveled for free and quite often, crisscrossing the country to visit our massive extended family, or venturing abroad in search of adventure.
+I blame him for my lifelong wanderlust, which compels me to seek out landscapes that shake me from the bubble of my day-to-day, find inspiration in cultures different from my own, enjoy the disorienting thrill of hearing a language unfamiliar to my ears, and exult in the small triumphs of navigating a labyrinthine city.
+Travel moves me in a way I don't fully comprehend, but it has became an essential part of my life, and something I feel extremely fortunate to get to experience.